- Make/Cancel an Appointment

 How will the Writing Center determine my schedule?

-During the semester, the Writing Center is open Sunday from 5:00 PM to 8:00 PM, Monday through Thursday from 9:00 AM to 8:00 PM, and Friday from 9:00 AM to 4:00 PM.
-Before each semester begins, tutors submit schedule request sheets.
+During the semester, the Writing Center is open Sunday from 4:00 PM to 8:00 PM, Monday through Thursday from 9:00 AM to 8:00 PM, and Friday from 9:00 AM to 4:00 PM.
+Before each semester begins, tutors submit schedule requests.
 Writing Center administrators then create a work schedule that meets tutors’ needs and provides coverage in the Center.
 Tutors’ hours must be distributed over at least four days a week.
 Tutors must be available to work at least one full evening (5 p.m. to 8 p.m.) per week; you may not be called upon to work in the evening every semester, but we need to split these hours fairly among the staff.
-Once the schedule is set, tutors swap shifts with each other when they need to attend conferences or fulfill personal commitments.
+Once the schedule is set, it remains the same for the entire semester.
+Tutors swap shifts with each other when they need to attend conferences or fulfill personal commitments.

 I see that you’d like a year-long commitment, but I’m only available for one semester.
 Should I still apply?